Is Teen Mom one of the most important shows in television history?

 Teen Mom original cast

 As much as the show has helped young people understand exactly what’s in store if they have unprotected sex, the show also relayed to older generations what life is like as a teenager nowadays.
 Although a lot of “teenage” life is just as it was when we were that age, we usually forget or misremember a lot of the details.
-Pus, there are new elements now, like technology, which have completely changed how young people interact.
+Plus, there are new elements now, like technology, which have completely changed how young people interact.

 So the show has been very educational not only for teens, but for their parents as well.
 I can’t imagine how invaluable it must be to watch 40 different parents try to deal with finding out their teenager is pregnant!
 That wisdom (and accompanying hindsight) is usually only gained by going through the ordeal yourself.
 The show demands that parents of teens accept the fact that lots of teens do have sex, demands that they deal with the possibility that their son or daughter is at risk of becoming a parent, and demands that they not put off talking about sex with their child!

 As far as the “glamorizing teen pregnancy” argument, I just don’t get it.
 These girls’ lives are hard – and in the case of every single one of them, their lives were made harder by having a child.
 For the last 11 weeks I have been live tweeting the 16 and Pregnant Season 4 episodes, and each and every week I reach a point where I feel obligated to tweet, “Tell me again, how is this show glamorizing teen pregnancy?”
 I’ve rehashed this topic so many times over the years, I just don’t feel the need to revisit it.
-Besides, regardless of what I say there will be commenters insisting that these girls got paid to get pregnant, and now they’re on TV, and on the cover of magazines, and what kind of message is that to young girls, etc.
+Besides, regardless of what I say, there will be commenters insisting that these girls got paid to get pregnant, and now they’re on TV, and on the cover of magazines, and what kind of message is that to young girls, etc.

 Oh, and speaking of commenters…